 - Once the dough is covered with the cinnamon sugar and oil, fold it in half lengthwise.

-- Cut the dough into 3 long strips and lay the strips side-by-side.
+Cut the dough into 3 long strips and lay the strips side-by-side.
+Press the edges to seal.
 Now it's time to braid the dough.

 - (Braiding dough is just like braiding hair)